GizarIR/GizarIR/README.md

 - 👋 Hi, I’m Gizar
 - 👀 I’m interested in Fullstack Python development
-- 🌱 I have magistrates degree  and  20 years experience in  IT and 5 years of experience in project  management and project office management.
+- 🌱 I have master's degree  and  20 years experience in  IT and 5 years of experience in project  management and project office management.
 I’m currently learning Python
 - 💞️ I’m looking for collaboration projects, my technical stack is: Python, JavaScript, HTML, CSS, PostgreSQL, Django
 - 📫 How to reach me: gizarir@gmail.com